0mp/n0tes/nodejs.md

+# node.js

-# Installation without access to root:
+## Installation without access to root

     ./configure --prefix /your/desired/directory/for/node